lzhengchun/lzhengchun.github.io/Research.md

 ## RAMSES: Robust Analytic Models for Science at Extreme Scales

 At the Mathematics and Computer Science in the Argonne National Laboratory.
-I develope end-to-end analytical performance models to transform understanding of the behavior of science workflows in extreme-scale science environments.
+I develop end-to-end analytical performance models to transform understanding of the behavior of science workflows in extreme-scale science environments.
 These models are developed to predict the behavior of a science workflow before it is implemented, to explain why performance does not meet design goals, and to architect science environments to meet workflow needs.

 I am focused on: